The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory: Spreadness proof

-This is equivalent to (in the sense that for terms of a given degree it is an increasing function of) both the variance of the set of exponents in a given monomial $x_1^{i_1}\dots x_n^{i_n}$, and the height of the center of gravity of the monomial when it is pictured as a pile of bricks, with a stack of $i_k$ bricks corresponding to each $x_k$.
+Again in terms of statistics, this is equivalent to (in the sense that it induces the same ordering as) the variance of the dataset of exponents.
+The spreadness is also equivalent to the height of the center of gravity of the monomial when it is pictured as a pile of bricks, with a stack of $i_k$ bricks corresponding to each $x_k$.
 (We will show this below.)
-Moreover, it has the advantage of being a nonnegative integer, allowing us to use it as the basis of an induction.
+Moreover, it is a nonnegative integer, allowing us to use it as the basis of an induction.